Marketing in cuvinte si imagini

 Răspunde

-8. Silvestra says
+8. Silvestra a zis

-29 decembrie, 2008 at 1:11 pm
+29 decembrie, 2008 la ora 1:11 pm

 I haven’t noticed an incentive for Zapp’s rebranding…I don’t even think this was their intention…if we consider the data and voice plans,the image they promote remained the same;it may be that they have thought of a new image only for the prepaid product.